• Skip to primary navigation

 In contrast, unsweetened chocolate has a harsher, less pleasurable taste due to its lack of sugar and lower cocoa content.

-It is crucial to understand the composition and intended use for each to achieve optimal flavor in recipes.
+It is important to understand the composition and intended use for each to achieve optimal flavor in recipes.

 3 - Culinary Uses